 Lot 841, Marc Quinn, Self (Red)

 International interest in British art had been growing during the 1990s and new gallery spaces were being set up including Jay Jopling’s White Cube, Sadie Coles HQ and Maureen Paley’s Interim Art.
 In 1997 the Royal Academy housed the huge survey exhibition Sensation, curated by Norman Rosenthal and collector Charles Saatchi.
 This exhibition featured 110 works by 42 artists and went on to tour New York and Berlin, which helped promote the artists internationally.
 Works in the exhibition included Tracey Emin’s tent, Everyone I have ever slept with, Damien Hirst’s infamous shark suspended in formaldehyde, Marc Harvey’s Myra, which caused much public and media furore, and Marc Quinn’s Self.
 The latter, a cast of Quinn’s head, immersed in frozen silicone, is created from ten pints of his own blood kept at sub-zero temperatures.
 This is arguably the purest form of self-portrait, made both by and of the artist.
 In this way, the materiality of the sculpture has both a symbolic and real function.
 The work was made at a time when Quinn was an alcoholic and a notion of dependency – of things needing to be plugged in or connected to something to survive – is apparent since the work needs electricity to retain its frozen appearance.
-In our upcoming Urban & Contemporary Art auction on 11 June, lots 840 and 841 are both a collage and acrylic paint versions of Self in blue and red respectively.
+In our June Urban & Contemporary Art auction, lots 840 and 841 were both a collage and acrylic paint versions of Self in blue and red respectively.
 These were created by Quinn in 2006.
 This is typical of Quinn who produces a new edition of Self every five years; the change in appearance provides an interesting study in decay and comments on humanity’s dependence on modern infrastructure, as the sculpture’s continued existence relies on a constant flow of electricity.
 The artwork launched him to fame when it first appeared and has become one of the most enduring images of the YBA movement.
 Included in the same auction, we also have five works by Damien Hirst.
-These comprise of two drawings (lots 720 and 721) and three gravure prints (lots 722, 723 and 724).
+These comprise of two drawings (lots 720 and 721, which sold for £1,625 and £2,000 respectively, including Buyer's Premium) and three gravure prints (lots 722, which sold for £875 including Buyer's Premium, lot 723 and lot 724, which sold for £750, including Buyer's Premium).